Statuses in Latin with translation. Quotes in Latin with translation

 Amicus meus - my friend

-Amor Dei intellectuālis - cognitive love for God.
+Amor Dei intellectuālis - cognitive love of God.
 Spinoza

 Amor vincit omnia - love conquers all